MicrosoftDocs/AdaptiveCards/AdaptiveCards/getting-started/windows.md

 ### Learn more

-This session at Build 2017 covers User Activities in detail.
+This session at Build 2017 covers User Activities in detail: https://channel9.msdn.com/Events/Build/2017/B8108

-<iframe src="https://channel9.msdn.com/Events/Build/2017/B8108/player" width="960" height="540" allowFullScreen frameBorder="0"></iframe>

 ## Other Windows Surfaces
 We don't have anything to share just yet, but we're working on incorporating Adaptive Cards into more Windows experiences.